gristlabs/grist-help/help/col-refs.md

 A big benefit of reference columns is that they allow you to easily bring in multiple columns from the underlying table.
-In our example, if you wanted to bring in `$Client.Contact` to the `Projects` table, you can just select the `Contact` column from the `Add Reference Columns` section and it will be automatically added to the `Projects` table:
+In our example, if you wanted to bring in `$Client.Contact` to the `Projects` table, you can just select the `Contact` column from the `Add Referenced Columns` section and it will be automatically added to the `Projects` table:

 ![Additional columns inserted](images/column-ref-other-columns.png)